preetsb/SQL-Project_Mar25/starting_with_data.md

 Question 4: What percentage of vistors bought something?
-How long were they on the site?

 SQL Queries: